thspencer/pytivo-video-mgr2/README.txt

 	    building the cache ahead of time is that you can get more complex in terms of the way the cache is built.
 The cache supports the ability to search through your videos with any meta data item YOU deem is significant.
 As shipped, the cache builds an index based on actors and genre, but if you want to add directors, etc, you can easily do so.
+You can even create an index for all videos that have "John Wayne" in them.
 It's even possible to build a complex cache at thread start time if you are willing to tolerate a small delay.
 My small ARM-based NAS builds my cache containing ~400 videos, including the meta data indexes I mentioned above, in less than 5 seconds.

 	2.)
 You now have the ability to change options on a directory by directory basis.
-You want this directory sorted on episode number and that one sorted on show title - no problem.
+You want this directory sorted on episode number and that one sorted on show title - no problem.  sorting can now be done based on ANY combinations of strings from the metadata

     3.) the user interface was cleaned up - there is no longer a menu choice for push/delete.
 Pushing is accomplished by pressing the select button - if you have multiple tivos a dialog box will pop-up